netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

-A client issues discard-changes (to make the candidate datastore equal to the running datastore), and issues an edit-config to change the R1 protocol from udp to tcp, and then executes a get-config with the txid-request attribute "?" set on the acl A1, the server might respond:
+A client issues discard-changes (to make the candidate datastore equal to the running datastore), and issues an edit-config to change the R1 protocol from udp (17) to tcp (6), and then executes a get-config with the txid-request attribute "?" set on the acl A1, the server might respond: